imjoseph666/my-number-guessing-game/README.md

 - Then, you will have to guess the number the computer is holding on to!
 Good luck!!

-PS : Please give me criticism on how to improve the code as I'm still a beginner in coding, Thank you!
+PS : Please give me adequate feedback on how I should improve my code as I'm still a beginner in coding.Thank you!